Charlotte e-tourism a national star

 With short digital videos, the county’s tourism bureau promotes the county’s “Outside is our Best Side” marketing theme by featuring “outsider” tourist attractions.

-“It is an honor to be recognized for our continued pursuit of positioning Punta Gorda/Englewood Beach as an authentic and experiential destination,” county tourism director Wendie Vestfall stated in a press release.
+“It is an honor to be recognized for our continued pursuit of positioning Punta Gorda/Englewood Beach as an authentic and experiential destination,” county tourism director Wendie Vestfall said in a press release.

 “We have worked closely with key industry partners and destination advocates on this important project, and are proud to see our efforts are showcasing Punta Gorda/Englewood Beach as the ultimate outside vacation for all types of visitors,” she said.